mamedev/docs/source/basicuse/compilingmame.rst

 Debian and Ubuntu (including Raspberry Pi and ODROID devices)
 -------------------------------------------------------------

 You'll need a few prerequisites from your distro.
+Make sure you get SDL2 2.0.3 or 2.0.4 as earlier versions are buggy.

 **sudo apt-get install git build-essentials libsdl2-dev libsdl2-ttf-dev libfontconfig-dev qt5-default**